Guide to Walking the The Annandale Way

 From Moffat, the trail heads south, running over farmland, through forests, and down to the valley.
 The Way branches off into two routes at Millhousebridge.

-The eastern arm of the trail passes through Eskrigg Nature Reserve.
+The eastern arm of the trail passes through Eskrigg Nature reserve.
 The western arm of the trail goes through Lochmaben, up past the Joe Graham Monument.
 It offers great views of Castle Loch and the entire strath of Annandale.

 Near the village of Beattock, the Annandale Way links to the Southern Upland Way, another one of Scotland’s Great Trails.
 Check out our guide on hiking the Southern Upland Way as well.